-- WARNING: Please don't take this as the final word on how to study.
+- Exam 1 will cover through Problem Set 4 (that is, through gnomonsand golden rectangles). - It will take place on 2/18/09.
+You may choose to take it in the morning (8:30-10:30), in our usual classroom, or in the evening (6:30-8:30) in Room B246. - If you take the exam in the morning, don't talk about it at all with anybody.
+If you're taking it in the evening, don't ask anybody about it at all.
+If I have reason to suppose that any outside discussion has occurred, I will no longer be able to be this flexible about the timing of the exam. - Solutions to past problem sets are (or will be) on 2-hour reserve at the circulation desk in the library. - I will include some of the formulas and proportions on the test, so that you do not need to memorize them.
+Specifically, I will give to you: the quadratic formula, the golden ratio, the sacred cut ratios, and Vitruvius' system of proportions - Please don't take the following advice as the final word on how to study.
 First of all, everybody learns differently, second of all, I am an expert at math, not at the theory of studying, and finally, I'm squeezing this in among all the other things I have to get done (much as you're doing with all of your work), and so I may not think of everything.
-I would hate for someone to follow my advice to the letter (perhaps against their better judgment) and have it not work for them. - Advice: - I know you have other classes, but spread studying for this exam out over several days.
-This way, information sinks in better; if you get frustrated, you can take breaks; if some calamity occurs on the day before the exam, you've already done a fair amount of studying; you can get plenty of sleep the night before the exam; etc - In an ideal world, the best way to study for a math test is to re-read all the readings (including your notes - this course is definitely heavily notes-based!), summarize the topics we've covered, and re-do as many homework problems as possible.
+I would hate for someone to follow my advice to the letter (perhaps against their better judgment) and have it not work for them. - Advice: - I know you have other classes, but please spread studying for this exam out over several days.
+Information sinks in better; if you get frustrated, you can take breaks; if some calamity occurs on the day before the exam, you've already done a fair amount of studying; you can get plenty of sleep the night before the exam; etc - In an ideal world, the best way to study for a math test is to re-read all the readings (including your notes - this course is definitely heavily notes-based!), summarize the topics we've covered, and re-do as many homework problems as possible.

 If you are not living in an ideal world (and who is), I would still skim the readings, and in the notes from class try to emphasize connections with math and art that may not have been covered much in the readings.
-Your main focus, however, should be to do (not to read) as great a variety of problems as possible.
-In addition to doing the few problems I've included on this study guide, you'll also want to redo as many problems as you can from the first three problem sets.
+Your main focus, however, should be to do (not just read through) as great a variety of problems as possible.
+In addition to doing the problems I've included on this study guide, you'll also want to redo as many problems as you can from the first three problem sets.
 (Notice that I said "redo" - simply reading through solutions doesn't do it.)